telliott99/MyUnix/permissions.rst

 http://en.wikipedia.org/wiki/Superuser

 Root can do anything, go anywhere or read anything on a Unix machine.
 Root can delete your account.
-Don't run as root.
+Don't run as root, it can be dangerous.

 **$PATH**

 When we enter a command like ``cat``, the operating system looks through a fixed series of directories called the PATH to find a file matching this name, and then tries to execute it.
-In the case of ``cat``, it is
+In the case of ``cat``, we can see which file was determined to match with ``which``:

 .. sourcecode:: bash